emilydolson/CSE-431-FS-22/syllabus.md

 ## Course requirements:

-Internet connection, computer, ability to access MediaSpace, Piazza, and Mimir.
+Internet connection, computer with programming environment on it, ability to access Piazza and Gradescope.

-Note: if you have trouble accessing any of these resources due to geographical restrictions, talk to the instructor and we’ll figure out a solution.
+Note: if you have trouble accessing any resources due to geographical restrictions, talk to the instructor and we’ll figure out a solution.

 ## Course delivery format: